 \subsection{Rate equation}

 Note that the above derivation so far follows the steps of the textbook derivation of the Lindblad equation \cite{breuer2002theory, lidar2020lecture}, except here we focus on the Heisenberg-picture evolution of the occupation number operators, rather than on the system's density matrix.
-However, to derive the Lindblad equation one typically assumes a rapid decay of bath temporal correlations, compared to system's dynamical timescales; in contrast, in our analysis the memory effects of the bath will play an essential role.
+However, to derive the Lindblad equation one typically assumes a rapid decay of bath temporal correlations, compared to the system's dynamical timescales; in contrast, in our analysis the memory effects of the bath will play an essential role.

-To simplify the analysis, we make an assumption that the system's density matrix in the beginning of a cooling cycle is diagonal in the quasiparticle basis, $[\hat\rho_S,\hat{n}_k]=0$.
-Moreover, we will make a further assumption that the correlations between occupations of different levels can be neglected (closely related to molecular chaos assumption in kinetic theory).
+To simplify the analysis, we make an assumption that the system's density matrix at the beginning of a cooling cycle is diagonal in the quasiparticle basis, $[\hat\rho_S,\hat{n}_k]=0$.
+We further assume that the correlations between occupations of different levels can be neglected.
 The former assumption can be justified in the limit $\theta\to 0$, by coarse-graining over sufficiently many cooling cycles (secular approximation).
-The latter assumption is more difficult to prove \footnote{We note that the second assumption is practically necessary, as the diagonal assumption still leaves us with $O(\exp(N_S))$ coupled equations to solve.}.
-However, as we will show below, these assumptions lead to a theory of quasiparticle cooling which is in quantiative agreement with numerical simulations.
+The latter assumption is more difficult to prove, but is closely related to the molecular chaos hypothesis in kinetic theory.
+In the context of integrable quantum systems it is often referred to as the time-dependent Generalized Gibbs ensemble (GGE) ansatz for $\hat\rho_S$~\cite{RigolGGE2007, lange2018time, gerbino2024large}.
+As we will show below, these assumptions lead to a theory of quasiparticle cooling which is in quantiative agreement with numerical simulations.